Tennessee Volunteers: Wrestling

 The Tennessee Volunteers sponsored a varsity wrestling team from 1940 to 1986 when the program was cut because of budget constraints.
 In 1985, they finished a program high 8th at the NCAA wrestling championships.

 Gymnastics

 The University of Tennessee discontinued their women's gymnastics program in 1979.

 National championships

-Since their beginning of intercollegiate competition, the University of Tennessee's varsity athletic teams have won 23 national team championships (including sixteen NCAA championships).
+Since their beginning of intercollegiate competition, the University of Tennessee's varsity athletic teams have won 18 NCAA Team championships.